 The isolation performance of the Sony WH-XB700 is sub-par.
 These on-ears aren’t noise cancelling and don’t isolate against low-end noises like the deep rumble of bus and plane engines.
 However, they do a decent job against work environment noises like ambient chatter and A/C noise.
 Additionally, they aren’t very leaky on-ear headphones, but if you were to blast your music at high volumes in a quiet environment, people surrounding you will be able to hear what you’re listening to.

 The noise isolation performance is poor.
-The Sony WH-XB700 don't have active noise cancelling and don’t isolate in the bass range, meaning they will let in the rumbles of airplanes and bus engines, which won’t be the best option for public transit.
+The Sony WH-XB700 are active noise canceling, like the WH-XB900N, and don’t isolate in the bass range, meaning they will let in the rumbles of airplanes and bus engines, which won’t be the best option for public transit.
 In the mid-range, important for blocking out speech, they isolate by about 10dB, which is okay.
 In the treble range, they reduce ambient noise by about 28dB, which is decent for blocking out sharp sounds such as S and Ts and A/C noise.

 The leakage performance is okay.
 The significant portion of the leakage of these headphones is concentrated in the mid and treble ranges, which means their leakage will sound fuller than that of in-ears, but won’t be as audible as open-back headphones.
 However, the overall level of the leakage is rather quiet.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 41dB SPL and peaks at 55dB SPL, which is just above the noise floor of an average office.